nima-siboni/cart-pole-deep-RL-DDQN/README.md

 ### In presence of random perturbations

 We also test the agent in presence of random perturbations.
-Here, we add "wind" which is blowing randomly and leads to a change the angle of the pole.
+Here, we add "wind" which is blowing randomly and leads to a change in the angle of the pole.
 An instance of such an experiment is presented here, where the color of the background changes as the wind blows.
-One can observe that although the agent is trained in absence of the wind, it still performs reasonably well for in presence of the wind.
+One can observe that although the agent is trained in absence of the wind, it still performs reasonably well in the presence of the wind.

 <img src="./performance-and-animations/animations/trained-windy/animation.gif" width="60%">